MrSwitch/dear/README.md

 # Note

-Because this project ports javascript from HelloJS which is a clientside library, it was neccessary to include `hello` in the global namespace.
-We hope to be able to migrate away from this at some point.
+This project inherits code from a clientside javascript project [HelloJS](https://github.com/MrSwitch/hello.js).
+It is therefore neccessary to include `hello` in the global namespace.
+It is hoped that this will no longer be the case in future.